 Below you will find detailed information regarding the documentation you will need to submit for the administrative measures that you must undertake upon your arrival in France.

 You must bring the original version of all required documents.
 We also advise you to bring a photocopy and a scanned version.
-To complete all administrative measures, you must provide the following documents (see below).

 If you are accompanied by a family member, they must submit the same documents.